bobgru/pattern-matching/trend-analysis/README.md

     + run with `dist/build/trend-analyzer/trend-analyzer`
     + run with `--help` to see options

+To see the documentation, open in a browser the file `dist/doc/html/trend-analyzer/trend-analyzer/index.html`.

 **NOTE:** The program must be run from the _trend-analyzer_ directory in order to find its default datasource because currently it is hardcoded to be a file in the ../data directory.
 Various other parameters are also hardcoded.